danknights/mice5035/tutorials/07_univariate_stats/README.md

 ## Exercise 1
 <ol type="a">
 <li>Take a screenshot of your test results for the two ANOVA tests above and add it to your worksheet.</li>
 <li>What are the relevant p-values for the significance of diversity vs. Obesity while controlling for the influence of Generation, and for diversity vs Generation while controlling for the influence of Obesity?
-Recall that we discussed how to interpret ANOVA-style results in the `adonis2` testing section in [tutorial 6](../06_beta_diversity_stats)</li>
+Recall that we discussed how to interpret ANOVA-style results in the `adonis2` testing section in <a href="../06_beta_diversity_stats">tutorial 6</a>.</li>
 <li>Write a one-sentence explanation of what this result means about diversity, obesity, and U.S. immigration.</li>
 </ol>